biraj-pickcel/docker-iso-setup/README.md

   uuids
   ```

-- Now exit `mongosh` & mongo container using `exit` command twice (one for mongo shenn & then one for our container)
+- Now exit `mongosh` & mongo container using `exit` command twice (one for mongosh & then one for our container)

   ```
   docker> exit